dennoxkabugi/python-running-python-code/README.md

 Key Vocab

-Interpreter: a program that executes other programs.
+1. Interpreter: a program that executes other programs.
 Python programs require the Python interpreter to be installed on your computer so that they can be run.
-Python Shell: an interactive interpreter that can be accessed from the command line.
+2. Python Shell: an interactive interpreter that can be accessed from the command line.
-Data Type: a specific kind of data.
+3. Data Type: a specific kind of data.
 The Python interpreter uses these types to determine which actions can be performed on different data items.
-Exception: a type of error that can be predicted and handled without causing a program to crash.
+4. Exception: a type of error that can be predicted and handled without causing a program to crash.
-Code Block: a collection of code that is interpreted together.
+5. Code Block: a collection of code that is interpreted together.
 Python groups code blocks by indentation level.
-Function: a named code block that performs a sequence of actions when it is called.
+6. Function: a named code block that performs a sequence of actions when it is called.
-Scope: the area in your program where a specific variable can be called.
+7. Scope: the area in your program where a specific variable can be called.

-Introduction
+INTRODUCTION.
 In this lesson, you'll get some practice running Python code, and see a few different ways to check what your code is doing.
 Make sure to code along to get comfortable in this new environment!

 Creating a Python Application